The In-Laws (1979 film): Plot

 During the wedding preparations, Mrs. Kornpett discovers the engraving plates and brings them to her bank, where she is informed by the U.S. Treasury Department that they were stolen.
 Shelly arrives home to find Treasury officials there and speeds away, leading to a car chase through suburban New Jersey.
 Vince tells Shelly he wants him to accompany him to Scranton, Pennsylvania, and the ordeal will be cleared up by the time they return.
-At a small airport near Lodi, New Jersey, Vince and Shelly board a jet.
+At a small airport near Lodi, New Jersey, Vince and Shelly board a small jet.
+Vince co-captains the plane, speaking fluent Chinese with the two-person crew.

 To Shelly's consternation, he notices they are flying over the Atlantic Ocean.
 Vince assures Shelly they are going to Scranton but need to stop in Tijata, a small island south of Honduras.
 When they arrive, Vince is supposed to meet a corrupt member of the country's legislature, General Jesus Braunschweiger.
 When they land, Jesus is shot and killed.
 Vince and Shelly fall under sniper fire, escape, and drive into town.
 At their hotel, Vince contacts the mastermind of the inflation plot, General Garcia.

 Shelly calls the United States Embassy and is told by Barry Lutz, the CIA agent-in-charge, that Vince is a madman who was mentally discharged from the agency.
 Leaving the hotel, Vince hails a taxi driven by one of the airport snipers.
 Shelly chases, leaping onto the roof of the car.
 Vince takes control of the car, crashing into a fruit market.
 Vince and Shelly reach the general's estate.
 The insane general gives them $20 million for the plates, awards them medals, and marches them in front of a firing squad.
 Vince stalls for time until hundreds of CIA agents, led by Lutz, overwhelm the army and take Garcia into custody.
 Lutz reveals that Vince was telling the truth.
 However, Vince retires, as he has had enough.
 He gives Lutz the $10 million he had agreed to deliver from the general.
 Vince and Shelly take off with five million dollars each, giving their children a wedding gift of a million dollars each.